zimmat/53functions/README.md

 * use TDD
 	* your own framework at first
 	* start looking at [Qunit](http://qunitjs.com/)
+	* once you are confidence with Qunit start using it

 * commit to GIT regularly

 # The functions